3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 **tilestyle-u, -v or -w**:

-MUST be one of "wrap", "mirror", "clamp", and "none".
+MUST be one of "wrap", "mirror" and "clamp".
 This property determines the behavior of the sampler of this channel for 3d texture coordinates (u,v,w) outside the [0,1]x[0,1]x[0,1] cell.
 The different modes have the following interpretation (for s = u, s = v, or s = w):

 1. "wrap" assumes periodic texture sampling.
 A texture coordinate s that falls outside the [0,1] interval will be transformed per the following formula:
 </br>s’ = s – floor(s)

 2. "mirror" means that each time the texture width or height is exceeded, the next repetition of the texture SHOULD be reflected across a plane perpendicular to the axis in question following this formula:
-</br>s’ = s ...
-TODO
+</br>s’ = 1 - abs( s - 2 * floor(s/2) - 1 )

 3. "clamp" will restrict the texture coordinate value to the [0,1] range.
 A texture coordinate s that falls outside the [0,1] interval will be transformed according to the following formula:
 </br>s’ = min(1, max(0,s))

-4. "none" will discard the channelselector's value if the 3d texture coordinate s falls outside the [0,1] range.
-This is useful if a 3d texture is used as a volumetric decal of sorts that affects only a limited region in the volume.

 **filter**:
 The filter attribute defines the interpolation method.

-- If the interpolation method of an elements of type \<CT_ChannelFromImage3D> is "nearest", sampling it at an arbitrary (u,v,w) returns the floating point value defined by the closest point (u',v',w') to (u,v,w) which transforms back to a voxel center in the 3D image ressource.
+- If the interpolation method of an elements of type \<channelfromimage3d> is "nearest", sampling it at an arbitrary (u,v,w) returns the floating point value defined by the closest point (u',v',w') to (u,v,w) which transforms back to a voxel center in the 3D image ressource.

-- If the interpolation method of an elements of type \<CT_ChannelFromImage3D> is "linear", sampling it at an arbitrary (u,v,w) returns the floating point defined by trilinearly interpolating between the eight closest points coordinates which transforms back to voxel centers in the 3D image ressource.
+- If the interpolation method of an elements of type \<channelfromimage3d> is "linear", sampling it at an arbitrary (u,v,w) returns the floating point defined by trilinearly interpolating between the eight closest points coordinates which transforms back to voxel centers in the 3D image ressource.

-**The workings of instances of type \<CT_ChannelFromImage3D>**:
+**The workings \<channelfromimage3d>**:
 1. The referenced 3D Image contains a voxel grid of values (e.g. RGB, Grey-Alpha, Grey) values distributed in a cuboid ([0..res_x] x [0..res_y] x [0..res_z]).
 The centers of each voxel (ix, iy, iz) are at the half integer positions (ix + 0.5, iy + 0.5, iz + 0.5).

 2. Each channel in a 3D Image can be sampled at these half integer positions and returns the value of the respecitve channel which is scaled between its `minvalue` and `maxvalue`.

-3. The \<CT_ChannelFromImage3D> selects one of those channels and gives integer values (between 0 and 2^bitdepth-1) at the half integer positions (ix + 0.5, iy + 0.5, iz + 0.5) with ix = 0..res_x – 1, iy = 0..res_y – 1, iz = 0..res_z – 1.
+3. The \<channelfromimage3d> selects one of those channels and gives integer values (between 0 and 2^bitdepth-1) at the half integer positions (ix + 0.5, iy + 0.5, iz + 0.5) with ix = 0..res_x – 1, iy = 0..res_y – 1, iz = 0..res_z – 1.
     ρ1:[0,1,...,res_x-1]x[0,1,...,res_y-1]x[0,1,...,res_z-1]→R

 4. The **tilestyle** maps extends the voxel grid of the image3d to infite integer 3D space: they extend the pointwise defined pixel values to a mapping

-    ρ:Z^3→R through the rules 1-4 defined above.
+    ρ:Z^3→R through the rules 1-3 defined above.

 5. The `filter` method defines a function on the full coordinate space.
 In mathematical terms, this defines a mapping

     ρ':R^3→R through the filter-rules defined above.

-6. In a final scaling step, the coordinates are mapped to the unit cube, and the values linearly scaled via offsetvalue and scalevalue, thus giving a normalized function
+6. In a final scaling step the sampled values are linearly scaled via offsetvalue and scalevalue, thus giving a normalized function

     φ:R^3→R: